pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "What begins to happen is that your own psychological suffering becomes a kind of mindfulness alarm, which reminds you to pay attention.
 And when you pay attention, it actually helps.
 That's the sign that your mindfulness is becoming a useful skill.
 And in those moments, you no longer imagine that your suffering is coming from the outside.
 You're no longer disposed to merely blame the world or other people.
 You realize, viscerally, that that thing that made you angry or anxious wasn't the true cause of your suffering.
 The true cause was internal to your mind.
 And you can take responsibility for noticing this process and for relaxing the apparent hold it has on you."
 --Sam Harris

-"Whe you look at the things psychologically that cause you to be a dick, that cause you to act out, that cause you to, let's say, if you feel angry, to helplessly express your anger in relationship, no matter how inappropriate.
+"When you look at the things psychologically that cause you to be a dick, that cause you to act out, that cause you to, let's say, if you feel angry, to helplessly express your anger in relationship, no matter how inappropriate.
 What that is is a fundamental lack of mindfulness.
 In the worst case you're not even aware of becoming angry until the words fly out of your mouth, and there's no possibility of being otherwise.
 You see no choice.
 There's no pause to take because this thing broke over you like a wave, and everything got wet. ...
 [This] gives you two categories of experience: You can be angry and totally lost in it, or you can be aware of anger as kind of an energy state of your body, or an arising emotion, which you then can either act out or be motivated to act by, or you can observe as just a change in your person.
 And the observing mode is different and leads to different consequences.
 It leads you to pause before saying something.
 But as you get better and better at that, what you begin to notice is that all of these negative emotions have a very short half-life.
 It's impossible to actually stay angry for any significant amount of time, much less be motivated to derange your life or relationships on its basis, without continually being lost in thought about why you should be angry, or why you have every right to be angry.
 You have to stay lost in thought.
 You literally have to be thinking without knowing that you're thinking. ...
 Is it worth being angry here?
 Is there some ethical purpose served by expressing anger?
 Or is this just needless?"
 --Sam Harris, appearance with Andrew Huberman

 "What remains emotionally and attitudinally when you're no longer taken in by thought to the usual degree, and more and more as you break that spell more and more, seems to be exactly the prosocial emotions you would want in a wise and enlightened person.
 It's not like you become totally without affect, totally without connection to other people.
 And you can sort of understand why this would be the case, because the inward-turning construction of self, the self-absorption, the concern about what others think about us, the endless judging of people, the continuous capture with our own opinion-making and rumination--when you look at what that's doing to you ethically and emotionally and in relationship, it's a kind of running failure of relationship.
 It's a failure to actually have sufficient free attention to merely pay attention to others and to actually recognize that you love them, that you care about them, that you want them to be happy. ...
 When you're speaking to another person, and you're having a face-to-face conversation, so they're looking in to your eyes, and you're looking in to theirs, what prevents that from being...something like the beatific vision? ...
 Your neurotic concern about how you're perceived, your judgement of them, all of this is mediated by thought of one form or another, and there's a kind of collapse of attention, where you're behind your face, looking at the other and feeling looked at.
 You become an object in the world for others, and there's that Sartre-ian moment where he decribes this transition-- ...
 He talked about the condition of a voyeur looking at the object of his lust from outside her window, and the primal circumstance is for that mere subject looking at another to suddenly hear someone stepping up behind him.
 In that moment, the collapse of recognition that you are an object in the world for others, that contraction--it is a contraction.
 It is a kind of knot that gets magically tied, seemingly in the center of experience, and so much of our seeking to feel better in life is an attempt to relax that knot.
 And our peak experiences, when we have them, sexually, athletically, aesthetically, the moments when we get out of ourselves, when there's no distance between ourselves and experience, or ourselves and another person, it's a moment where suddenly we seem to no longer feel that cramp of separateness. ...
 So what remains when you can actually break this spell is not this cold detachment, necessarily.
 The mind becomes a kind of wellspring of compassion and freedom from inwardness.
 Like when you're looking at a sunset, not only can you really look at it without any kind of splitting of your attention; there's *only* the sunset.
 You're so fully looking at it that you're no longer telling yourself the story of how beautiful the sunset is. [\[Psychological\] fusion](https://en.wikipedia.org/wiki/Acceptance_and_commitment_therapy) is the wrong concept [for this], because it's just a non-separation.
 You're no longer breaking yourself off and <a class="page-scroll" href="#Mezinger">constructing yourself in opposition to the world.</a> And so it is with other people: You can recognize that when you give your full attention to the other person, and none of your energy is being spent in being concerned about how they perceive you, it's just a much deeper experience of connection."